What is Beta in Finance?

 Beta is mainly used in calculating CAPM (Capital Asset Pricing Model).
 This model calculates the expected return on an asset using expected market returns and beta.
 CAPM is mainly used in calculating the cost of equity.
-These measures are very important in the valuation method of Discounted Cash Flow
+These measures are very important in the valuation method of DCF.

 Beta in Finance Formula